sqwiggle/sqwiggle-api-documentation/endpoints/users.md

 ## Remove a User

-This endpoint is not currently accessible by clients.
+This endpoint is not currently accessible by API clients.

 ## List all Users